 I highly recommend 2-3 days to acclimate to Cusco before you even attempt Rainbow Mountain as you will be finishing the hike (or horse ride) at 16,000 feet.
 Take it slow and bring plenty of water to stay hydrated.

 Weather varies with the season but it is known to become pretty cool to cold at the top.
-Next to Machu Picchu, this is an attraction you don’t want to miss in Perú.
-Don’t forget to bring your passport to get the souvenir stamp!
+Next to Machu Picchu, this is an attraction in Perú you don’t want to miss.
+Don’t forget to bring your passport to get a cool Peruvian souvenir stamp!